tustin2121/James_Somerton_Transcripts/_videos/J-aYcSQ0DWQ.md

 <compare>
 <credits class="opening" {% include timecode %}>

-<u>[Credits play over a generic rock guitar and drum song, with stock images of grungy places, red light districts, and cars on fire in the background.]</u>
+<u>[Credits play over a generic rock guitar and drum song, with stock footage of grungy places, red light districts, and cars on fire in the background.]</u>

 > James Somerton
 Presents